 BPEL2oWFN provides many algorithms and data structures to build, represent, modify and simplify Petri nets and open workflow nets, resp.
 They are the interface between the pattern database and the file output for the model checking tool.
-The functions are collected in an extensible class allowing to add more output file formats (e.g. PNML (Petri Net Markup Language), PEP notation, etc.), structural simplification rules (optimized to preserve certain properties such as deadlock freedom or liveness) or abstractions (e.g. abstraction from variables, abstraction from external behavior).
+The functions are collected in an extensible class allowing to add more output file formats, structural simplification rules (optimized to preserve certain properties such as deadlock freedom or liveness) or abstractions (e.g. abstraction from variables, abstraction from external behavior).